 The Berlin Airlift was thus a great humanitarian operation in every sense of the word, and it has rightly deserved the praise it has gotten from historians.
 Nonetheless, it could have turned into World War Three at this time, and so the Allies deserve some credit for their courage in this regard in confronting the Soviets.
 It was necessary to save a city from being overrun and conquered by the communists, and it was thus worth doing in spite of the grave risks involved.
 Some might argue that it was a lot of "fuss" over one small city, but this city was rightly believed to be a domino, which would bring other dominoes with it if it fell.
 Thus, there was more at stake here thanthis "one little city," and it is fortunate for West Germany (and the world at large) that the Allies held their ground in West Berlin at this time.

 Footnote to this blog post: The situation in the postwar East Germany would eventually lead the Soviets to build the Berlin Wall in 1961.
 The wall was built long after the blockade was over (more than a decade afterward), and did not come down until nearly thirty years after that in 1989.
-More about why it was created here, and some general information about how it came down at this Wikipedia page here.
+More about why it was created here, and some general information about how it came down here.

 If you liked this post, you might also like:

 The Marshall Plan: The plan to rebuild postwar Europe (and stop the communists)